raf-iq/raf-iq/INTROME.md

 - 👀 I’m interested in modern technologies like React.js, Node.js, MongoDB, Data science, Deep learning.
 - 🌱 I’m currently learning Python and JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me through www.facebook.com/rafiq3.1416
+- 📫 You can reach me through www.facebook.com/rafiq3.1416 and www.linkedin.com/in/raf-iq/

 <!---
 raf-iq/raf-iq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.